 If you're asking yourself 'Do I need travel insurance?' the answer is probably 'yes'.

-However, travel insurance is a tricky subject at the moment.
+Travel insurance is a tricky subject at the moment.
 As a result of the COVID-19 pandemic many travel insurers have stopped selling travel policies.
 If you do manage to find a new travel insurance policy, it's likely that the insurer will not cover you for coronavirus-related cancellation or disruption for your trip.

 This isn't the case for travel insurance policies taken out before the pandemic.
 You will still be covered for cancellation if you bought a policy early in March before the worldwide outbreak.